Two-point Functions and Bootstrap Applications in Quantum Field Theories: Form factor normalization

 where from the definition of one-particle states one has

 On the other hand using \eqref{eq:poincare_generators} and \eqref{eq:trans_invariance} one can write

 Combining together \eqref{eq:rel2} and \eqref{eq:rel3} we get

-Let us recall the definition of the stress-tensor form factor \eqref{eq:ff_T}.
+Let us now recall the definition of the stress-tensor form factor \eqref{eq:ff_T}.
 Using crossing symmetry we conclude that\footnote{The crossing equations for the form factors in 2d are discussed for example in \cite{Karowski:1978vz} and \cite{doi:10.1142/1115}.
 In general dimensions they can be derived in the QFT framework using the LSZ procedure.
-For the derivation of crossing equations in the case of scalar form factors in 4d see chapter 7.2 in \cite{barton1965introduction}.
-For the derivation of crossing equations in the case of scattering amplitudes in 4d see section 5.3.2 in \cite{Itzykson:1980rh}.}
+For the derivation of crossing equations in the case of scalar form factors in 4d see chapter 7.2 in \cite{barton1965introduction}.}